cloudmesh-community/book/chapters/preface/notation.md

 # Notation {#sec:notation}

 The material here uses the following notation.
-If you like to see the details on how to create them, you will have to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).
+If you like to see the details on how to create them in the markdown documents, you will have to look at the file source while clicking on the cloud in the heading of the Notation section (@sec:notation).

 :cloud: `:cloud:`